How to Sell Books on X: The Social Media Starter Pack for Writers

 Using hashtags

-You may already know what a hashtag is from them being shoved down our throats at every turn for the past decade, but I’m going to explain them anyway for those of us who’ve retreated from Twitter like a vampire from sunlight.
+You may already know what a hashtag is from them being shoved down our throats at every turn for the past decade, but I’m going to explain them anyway for those of us who’ve retreated from X like a vampire from sunlight.

 A hashtag is simply # followed by some words.
-You’ve probably seen them everywhere already.
-On social media profiles, in the corner of your TV screen, in ads.
+You’ve probably seen them everywhere already on social media profiles, in the corner of your TV screen, in ads.

 Hashtags help people find your tweets.
 It’s like an indexing system.
 There are a million established hashtags for writers already.
 Here’s a partial list of some of the more popular ones: